AshwaniRajput87/MERN_Stack_April_2024/Lec-3_ExpressJS_Middlewares_Routes_Mongodb_CURD_in_DB/notes.md

 # What is nodemon?

    - nodemon is a helpful tool for developing nodeJS apps.
-   - it automatically restarts the node server whenever the changes will detect inside any file.
+   - it automatically restarts the node server whenever the changes will detecting inside any file.
    - npm i -g nodemon or yarn global add nodemon
    - install nodemon in package.JSON: yarn add nodemon -D or yarn add nodemon --save-dev